- Intelligence Community

 - Contact Us

-The National Intelligence Council's (NIC) Global Trends Report engages expertise from outside government on factors of such as globalization, demography and the environment, producing a forward-looking document to aid policymakers in their long term planning on key issues of worldwide importance.
+For nearly two decades, National Intelligence Council's Global Trends Report has been shaping strategic conversations within and beyond the US Government.
+In creating the report, the NIC engages expertise from outside government on factors of such as globalization, demography and the environment, producing a forward-looking document to aid policymakers in their long term planning on key issues of worldwide importance.

 You have selected to open

 If you would like to not see this alert again, please click the

 "Do not show me this again" check box below